 - Design investigations and use simulations for testing practical uses for the geomagnetic field

 - Measure and record any geomagnetic storms occurring

 - Provide predictions to forecast future changes to the geomagnetic field

 What Is the Job Demand for Geomagnetists?

-It is expected that the job demand for geoscientists in general will grow around 10% in the decade of 2014 and 2024.
-Most of this available work will come from two sectors: work in fossil fuel prospecting, and environmental protection.
+It is expected that the job demand for geoscientists in general will grow around 7% between 2020 and 2030.* Most of this available work will come from two sectors: work in fossil fuel prospecting, and environmental protection.
 It is on record that this area is a recognized job shortage.
 More graduates will be required to keep up with demand, especially as the industry requirements shift.
 The most jobs are available in Texas in fossil fuel industries at present and this state is the highest payer too.

 What Are the Education Requirements to Become a Geomagnetist?